hengenlab/Sleep_Wake_Scoring/README.md

         CURSOR:
         - because you have to click in certain figures it can be annoying to line up your mouse with where you want to inspect
-        - while selected in the scoring figure (called Figure 2) press 'l' (as in Lizzie) to toggle a black line across each plot
-        - this line will stay there until you press 'l' again, then it will erase and move
-        - adjust until you like your location, then click to select a bin or watch a movie
+        - clicking figure (spectrogram) will created magenta dashed line across all 3 plots to check alignment.
+        - clicking again removes old line and shows new line.

         EXITING SCORING:
         - are you done correcting bins?